You don’t have to be a mental health expert to start a mental health blog.

 WordPress plugins will trip you up if things aren’t compatible, so you need someone who can shut it all off or tell you what the problems are.

-Now that I’m on WordPress, I can’t imagine being on any other platform.
+I’m on WordPress and I can’t imagine being on any other platform.

 Plus, when you learn these skills, you can start helping others navigate WordPress and get paid for it.